aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

     4. AWS CDK v2 will automatically pick up new minor versions of the above libraries.

-##### What about customers executing their CDK apps in network-restricted
+##### What about customers executing their CDK apps in network-restricted environments?
-environments?

 This question raises an important drawback of this solution.
 It will result in a breaking change for customers who are using these Lambda Layers in network-restricted environments.
-If customers are able to use the CDK CLI in their network-restricted environments, then it is reasonable to assume they were able to acquire the aws-cdk package from npm somehow.
-This implies customers will be able to also acquire the lambda layer packages if we publish them separately to npm.
+If customers are able to use the CDK CLI in their network-restricted environments, then it is reasonable to assume they were able to acquire the `aws-cdk` package from npm somehow.
+This implies customers will be able to also acquire the lambda layer packages from npm.
 They can either make sure the necessary packages are already installed and available in the `node_modules` directory where their CDK applications are executed, or include them in a private npm registry.

 Unfortunately, there is no way to remove these large files and host them somewhere else without causing a breaking change for these customers.
 We will